MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/security_roles.md

 > IMPORTANT: Before altering authorization rules on your Kusto cluster(s), please make sure you reviewed [Kusto Access Control Overview](https://kusdoc2.azurewebsites.net/docs/concepts/accesscontrol/security.html) and [Role Based Authorization](https://kusdoc2.azurewebsites.net/docs/concepts/accesscontrol/principal-roles.html).
-These articles will help you understand what Identity Providers are supported and recommended by Kusto for authentcation, as well as how Role based authorization works in Kusto.
+These articles will help you understand what Identity Providers are supported and recommended by Kusto for authentication, as well as how Role based authorization works in Kusto.

 ## List principals